Teralba railway station

 Teralba railway station is located on the Main Northern line in New South Wales, Australia.
 It serves the City of Lake Macquarie suburb of Teralba.

 As part of the electrification of the line in the early 1980s, the northbound platform was removed and the southbound platform converted to an island platform to allow the line south of the station to be realigned for faster speeds.
 The prominent signal box on top of the island platform was removed at the same time.
 In 2011, the station building was demolished and replaced by a waiting shed.

 Platforms and services

-Teralba has one platform with two faces.
-It is serviced by NSW TrainLink Central Coast & Newcastle Line services travelling from Sydney Central to Newcastle.
+Teralba has one island platform with two faces.
+It is serviced by Sydney Trains Intercity Central Coast & Newcastle Line services travelling between Sydney Central, Gosford and Newcastle.